giellalt/giellalt.github.io/dicts/nds/NDSUpdatingDictionaries.md

 # Updating dictionaries

-This page documents both lexicon and fst updating, and restarting of the server.
+This page documents updating lexicon and fsts on the server.
-One may update either lexica or fst or both, but in both cases configuring and resetting of the server must be run.

-All dictionaries are on gtdict, and require logging in as the _neahtta_ user.
-The compile process is restricted, so that only the lexicon will be able to be compiled, but _not_ the FST files.
-FSTs must be compiled manually (see below in _Updating the FSTs_).

-## Updating the lexica on gtdict
+## Updating the lexica (dictionaries) on gtdict

 For the impatient: **The short version:**

 ```
     ssh gtdict.uit.no
     sudo su neahtta
-    cd neahtta
     nds update DICT
     nds compile DICT
     nds restart DICT